Boudreaux leads off, goes 3-for-4 with one run and three RBIs

 E-mail Coach Sutter

-One of the most popular and most decorated players in the history of Green Wave baseball, Chad Sutter is in the ninth season of his third stint at Tulane and begins his fifth season as associate head coach and pitching coach.
+One of the most popular and most decorated players in the history of Green Wave baseball, Chad Sutter is in the tenth season of his third stint at Tulane and begins his sixth season as associate head coach and pitching coach.

 A 2004 inductee into the Tulane Athletics Hall of Fame and the number nine all-time home run hitter in NCAA history, Sutter also helps with recruiting efforts in addition to his mentoring of the Green Wave pitching staff.
 Following an outstanding playing career from 1996-99, Sutter returned to the Tulane dugout as a graduate assistant in 2001 and served as the team's pitching coach in 2002 and 2003.
 From there, he spent a year as the top assistant and recruiting coordinator at UNLV before returning to his alma mater in 2005.

 Sutter's pupils with the Green Wave dot the Tulane record book, including 2005 All-Americans Brian Bogusevic and Micah Owings, along with 2003 Freshman All-American J.R.
 Crowel and the top two closers all-time in Conference USA and Tulane, Daniel Latham (43 saves) and Nick Pepitone (31).

 All told, Sutter's pitchers have claimed All-America honors twice and earned All C-USA honors on 11 occasions.
 Despite having so many players move on to pro baseball, the Green Wave pitching staffs have been dominant under Sutter's tutelage, consistently ranking among the league leaders in ERA, strikeouts and victories.